colombmo/Analogical_Reasoning_Prototype/README.md

 [2] M. Colombo, and E. Portmann.
 "Semantic Similarity Between Adjectives and Adverbs—The Introduction of a New Measure."
 Soft Computing for Biomedical Applications and Related Topics.
 Springer, Cham, 2020.
 103-116.

+[3] M. Colombo, S. D’Onofrio and E. Portmann, "Integration of Fuzzy Logic in Analogical Reasoning: A Prototype," 2020 IEEE 16th International Conference on Intelligent Computer Communication and Processing (ICCP), 2020, pp. 5-11, doi: 10.1109/ICCP51029.2020.9266156.

-[3] L. A. Zadeh.
+[4] L. A. Zadeh.
 "Fuzzy logic= computing with words."
 Computing with Words in Information/Intelligent Systems 1.
 Physica, Heidelberg, 1999.
 3-23.